neoforged/.github/primers/1.17/index.md

 For pre 1.17 mods that used Capabilities, move the code in the write and read methods to your ICapabilitySerializer implementation.

 #### RegisterCapabilitiesEvent
-As of <a href="https://github.com/MinecraftForge/MinecraftForge/pull/8021">PR 8021</a> there is now a `RegisterCapabilitiesEvent` that allows you to register capabilities properly.
+As of [PR 8021](https://github.com/MinecraftForge/MinecraftForge/pull/8021) there is now a `RegisterCapabilitiesEvent` that allows you to register capabilities properly.

 Please subscribe to the `RegisterCapabilitiesEvent` and use ``RegisterCapabilitiesEvent#register`` for registering capabilities in the future.